 B.A., LIU Post; M.B.A., Adelphi University; Leadership Math Program, Hofstra University.
 Mr. Brimer is a math specialist for the Freeport Public Schools.
 He teaches math courses for the Center for Gifted Youth program.

 B.A., Amherst College; M.A., Ed.
 D., Teachers College, Columbia University.
-Dr. Deming teaches computers at the Judge Charles J. Vallone School (P.S.
+Dr. Deming teaches computer classes at the Judge Charles J. Vallone School (P.S.
 85) in Long Island City, Queens.
 In addition, he teaches graduate workshops at Teachers College on how to use computer software to support qualitative research.
 Dr. Deming writes curriculum and teaches computer courses for the Center for Gifted Youth program.

 B.S. and Bachelor of Architecture, The City College of New York; Master of Architecture, Pratt Institute.
 Mr. Kalish formerly taught all branches of science, including physics, earth science and biology in the New York City public school system.
-He also worked as a staff developer and science workbook editor.
-Mr. Kalish now teaches science at the Kew-Forest School in Forest Hills.
+He also worked as a staff developer and science workbook editor, retiring from the school system in 2002.
+Mr. Kalish continued to teach science at independent schools.
 He is an artist, has designed houses on Long Island, and was coordinator of the master plan for Downtown Flushing.
-Mr. Kalish teaches physics courses for the Center for Gifted Youth program.

 B.A., St. John’s University; M.S.
 Ed., St. John’s University.
 Sherina Lugo has been teaching primary grades on Long Island for five years.
 Utilizing a hands-on approach and classroom collaboration, Ms. Lugo teaches math to kindergarten and first grade students for the Center for Gifted Youth.